monadexio/bootstrap/hire/backend-engineer.md

 Who we are
 ----------
-We are a third party payment company based in Shanghai, and going to expand our international payment business.
+We are a famous third party payment company based in Shanghai, and going to expand our international payment business.